-For fiscal 2022, 2021, and 2020, approximately 97%, 97%, and 96%, respectively, of the Company's revenue was generated from contracts where the end user was an agency or department of the U.S. government, including contracts where the Company performed either as a prime contractor or subcontractor, and regardless of the geographic location in which the work was performed.
+For each of the fiscal years 2023, 2022, and 2021, approximately 97% of the Company's revenue was generated from contracts where the end user was an agency or department of the U.S. government, including contracts where the Company performed either as a prime contractor or subcontractor, and regardless of the geographic location in which the work was performed.
 U.S. government contracts and subcontracts are subject to extensive legal and regulatory requirements.
-From time to time and in the ordinary course of business, agencies of the U.S. government audit our claimed indirect costs and conduct inquiries and investigations of our business practices with respect to government contracts to determine whether the Company's operations are conducted in accordance with the Cost Accounting Standards and the Federal Acquisition Regulation.
-These agencies also conduct reviews and investigations and make inquiries regarding our accounting and other systems in connection with our performance and business practices with respect to our government contracts.
-U.S. government audits, inquiries, or investigations of the Company, whether related to the Company's U.S. government contracts or subcontracts.
-U.S. government audits, inquiries, or investigations of the Company, whether related to the Company's U.S. government contracts or subcontracts.
-U.S. government audits, inquiries, or investigations of the Superments, suspension of payments, repayments, fines, or penalties being imposed upon the Company, or could lead to suspension or debarment from future U.S. government contracting.
-Management believes it has recorded the appropriate provision for claimed indirect costs for any audit, inquiry, or investigation of which it is aware that may be subject to any reductions and/or penalties.
-As of March 31, 2022 and 2021, the Company had recorded liabilities of approximately \$290.4 million and \$263.2 million, respectively, for estimated adjustments to claimed indirect costs based on its historical DCAA audit results, includ
+From time to time and in the ordinary course of business, agencies of the U.S. government, including the Defense Contract Audit Agency ("DCAA"), audit the Company's claimed indirect costs and conduct inquiries and investigations of our business practices with respect to government contracts to determine whether the Company's operations are conducted in accordance with these requirements and the terms of the relevant contracts.
+Anagement believes it has recorded the appropriate provision for claimed indirect costs for any audit, inquiry, or investigation of which it is aware that may be subject to any reductions and/or penalties.
+As of March 31, 2023 and 2022, the Company had recorded liabilities of approximately \$326.7 million and \$290.4 million, respectively, for estimated adjustments to claimed indirect costs based on its historical DCAA audit results, including the final resolution of such audits with the Defense Contract Management Agency, for claimed indirect costs incurred subsequent to fiscal 2011, and for contracts not yet closed that are subject to audit and final resolution.